-Major Highlights
+Major Highlights of Maunga Hikurangi

-- Guided tours provide a structured experience, including transport to the summit and cultural insights.
+- Guided tours provide an enriching experience, including 4WD transport to the summit and deep cultural insights into Māori heritage.

 Location and Geography